Gonzalez8/checktime/README.md

 ![Dashboard Stats View](docs/screenshots/dashboard-stats.png)
 The dashboard also shows current schedule, upcoming holidays, active schedule periods, and statistics.

+### User Management
+Users can manage their own CheckJC credentials and preferences through their profile page.
+This allows each user to configure their own check-in/check-out automation.

+Each user can also set up their own Telegram notifications to receive alerts about their check-in/out operations.

 ### Holiday Management
 ![Holiday Import](docs/screenshots/holiday-import.png)